memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

 RETURN quality;
 ```

-I think it should come as a no surprise that an algorithm that maximizes
+I think it should come as no surprise that an algorithm that maximizes
 modularity has higher modularity...

 ### Optimized NetworkX integration